Why this matters

 NoNoWholesale to retail stores

-Oklahoma does not require state registration.
+Oklahoma does not require state registration for basic cottage food sales.

 - Registration